bawilc01/simple_web_scraper/README.md

 The information gathered will be written to a file.

-To run:

-Install python on machine.
-I am running python 3.8.
+Requirements:

+Install python 3.8 or higher.
-Install pip for python.
-Run this on the command line: python get-pip.py If pip is already installed, check that pip is up to date with:  pip install --upgrade pip Run "pip install web-driver manager" in cmd in order to use the ChromeDriverManager Will also need to install on cmd for this project: pip install selenium (for Selenium Webdriver package) pip install bs4 (for BeautifulSoup pacakge) pip install pandas (for pandas package) pip install pipenv (to run in virtual environment)"# simple_web_scraper"
+Install pip for python: _python get-pip.py_ in the terminal.
+If pip is already installed, check that pip is up to date with:  _pip install --upgrade pip_

+Will also need to run
+_pip install -r requirements.txt_ in the terminal to install the packages used in the project.